nnellans/bicep-guide/README.md

 ---

 # Bicep Files & File Names
 Bicep files use a `.bicep` file extension and are written using their own custom domain-specific language (DSL).
+This guide will detail how to use the DSL to its full potential.

 If you're accustomed to Terraform, you will see that Bicep works differently when it comes to deploying code.
 Terraform will combine every `.tf` file in the current directory and deploy them all at the same time.
 Whereas Bicep will deploy one main `.bicep` file per deployment.
 It is suggested to name this file `main.bicep`

-If you are storing parameters values in a separate parameters JSON file, it is common practice to use the name of the Bicep file and just add the word "parameters" like shown below.
-If you are using the newer Bicep parameter format, then just use the name of the Bicep file with the extension of `.bicepparam`.
+When using parameter files, Bicep supports 2 different formats.
+If you are storing parameters values in the JSON file format, it is common practice to use the name of the Bicep file and just add the word "parameters" like shown below.
+If you are using the newer Bicep parameter file format, then just use the name of the Bicep file with the extension of `.bicepparam`.
 Support for `.bicepparam` files requires Bicep v0.18.4 or later.

 ```
 Bicep file:           main.bicep